Pab0/unipi_graduate_stats/index.md

 This quickly became a big technical challenge, and the project evolved from curiosity about graduating statistics to interest in data extraction in general.
 Interestingly enough to warrant this write-up, at the very least.
 Read on, then, to share in my frustrations and triumphs, or skip to the end if you're just interested in the results.

 _Note: While the write-up will be in English, the data will be in Greek (before we get to strictly numerical data, that is).
-This shouldn't make any difference code-wise though, so you can ignore the few Greek occurences below._
+This shouldn't make any difference code-wise though, so you can ignore the few Greek occurences below and in the code._

 ### Problems